micahg/tbltp/README.md

 * An alternative to printing maps
 * Free for you to run on your own hardware
+* Easy to use on any display
+  * Right now this is just done using a full-screen browser

 ## Running With Docker